 Measurements to be taken for initial test filter pressure drop as well as test duct temperature and %RH.
 Pressure drop, temperature and %RH are to be logged throughout the test procedure.

-Allow the pressure drop across the test filter to stabilize at 1,000m3/hr and record.
-Increase the flow rate as specified for test.
+Allow the pressure drop across the test filter to stabilize at rated airflow, and record.

+Inject the nominal liquid water content relative to air volume flow over a period of 60 minutes (±10%).

+Type equation here.

 Turn on the saline solution aerosol generation system.
 The concentration of the aerosol is to be set as per specified.
-Monitor the rise in pressure drop across the test filter.
+Constantly record the pressure drop across the test filter.

-When each reading is taken, visual checks should also be conducted and logged to check for water bypass through the test filter.
-Visual checks should be made, at an interval of 5 minutes.

-Allow the saline solution aerosol generation system to operate for a total of one (1) hour.
+Allow the saline solution aerosol generation system to operate for a total of one (1) hour.After the saline solution aerosol generation system has been running for 10 minutes, take readings of the salt mass concentration upstream and downstream of the test filter with the relevant measurement systems (e.g. Sodium flame photometer).
+Readings should be taken at an interval of 10 minute.
+The average upstream and downstream saline concentration can now be calculated.

 Turn off the saline solution generation system and fan so there is no airflow over the test filter/system.
 Allow any water contained within the test filter to drain freely due to the effects of gravity.